 Resources for employers

-Working Longer Group factsheets - the employer and employee factsheets walk you through the range of retirement flexibilities available to staff in the NHS Pension Scheme (1995 and 2008 sections and the new 2015 scheme) in addition to a handy printable checklist which outlines the available options.
+Working Longer Group factsheets - the employer and employee factsheets walk you through the range of retirement flexibilities available to staff in the NHS Pension Scheme, (1995 and 2008 sections and the new 2015 scheme) in addition to a handy printable checklist which outlines the available options.

 Profile your workforce by age - a tool to profile your workforce by age.